 Situated on a quiet road which runs parallel to the main village street, the cottage is opposite the doctor’s surgery.
 Although the cottage does not have the stunning views that can be found from other holiday properties, it has the great advantage of being no more than 5 minutes walk from well-stocked shops, restaurants, coffee and licensed bars, the ferry terminal, the bank, the doctors and optician’s, the bus stop that serves the rest of the island plus there is now a new footpath that follows the coast from Port Ellen down to Laphroaig Distillery.
 After all who wants to have to get the car out and drive twenty minutes for a pint of milk?
 Oh yes did I mention that the world famous distilleries of Islay?

-The cottage has been completely refurbished and refurnished in time for this season with a large wood-floored open plan living and hall area leading to:
+The cottage has been completely refurbished and refurnished with a large wood-floored open plan living and hall area leading to:

 A large comfortable fully fitted kitchen with washing machine, new fridge freezer, slim-line dishwasher, microwave and electric cooker, and farmhouse pine kitchen table and dresser with windows on two aspects.

 There are three bedrooms, two of which have brand new en-suite w.cs. and wash basins and comprise (bed 1).
 1 x king-size zip & lock bed which can be split into twins, (bed 2.)
-1 x standard double and (bed 3.) the “puffin borough” with its sloping eaves and which is perfect for children or teenagers as it is accessed off the double bedroom via a “Duck or Grouse” entrance and contains 3 x 3ft single beds.
-All the upstairs rooms are fitted with Velux windows (the one in the Puffin Burrow is also a fire escape) so you can lie in bed and watch the stars or the Northern Lights at night.
+1 x standard double and (bed 3.) the “Puffling Burrow” with its sloping eaves and is perfect for children or teenagers as it is accessed off the double bedroom via a “Duck or Grouse” entrance and contains 3 x 3ft single beds.
+Downstairs in the living area is a double bed sized futon which can sleep another 2.
+All the upstairs rooms are fitted with Velux windows (the one in the Puffling Burrow is also a fire escape) so you can lie in bed and watch the stars or the Northern Lights at night.

 In the parquet wood-floored living-room there is a large comfy sofa, TV with Freeview, free WiFi, iPod docking station, log effect wall hung contemporary fire in case of chilly evenings, and a stack of DVD’s and games to pass the time.
 There are patio doors opening out onto paved seating area and two other windows making the whole area both light and spacious.